Jack Thayer: Later life and death

 Thayer graduated from the University of Pennsylvania, where he was a member of the fraternity Saint Anthony Hall.
 On December 15, 1917, Thayer married Lois Buchanan Cassatt, daughter of Edward B. Cassatt and Emily L. Phillips.
 Her grandfather was Alexander Johnston Cassatt, who was president of the Pennsylvania Railroad and whose sister was the artist Mary Cassatt.
 The couple had two sons, Edward Cassatt and John Borland IV, and three daughters: Lois, Julie, and Pauline.
 A third son, Alexander Johnston Cassatt Thayer, died a few days after his birth in 1920.
 During World War I, Thayer served as an artillery officer in the U.S Army.

 In 1939, Thayer became treasurer of the University of Pennsylvania, and was appointed to the newly created office of financial vice president in February 1944, a position he held until his death in September 1945.

 During World War II, both of Thayer's sons enlisted in the armed services.
 Edward, a bomber pilot, was listed as missing and presumed dead after his plane was shot down in 1943 in the Pacific theatre.
 His body was never recovered.
 When the news reached Thayer, he became extremely depressed.

-Thayer's mother Marian died on April 14, 1944, on the 32nd anniversary of collision and sinking.
+Thayer's mother Marian died on April 14, 1944, on the 32nd anniversary of Titanic collision and sinking.
 Her death seemed to push him even further into a downward spiral.
 Thayer died by apparent suicide on September 20, 1945.
 He was found in an automobile at 48th Street and Parkside Avenue in West Philadelphia, his throat and wrists cut.
 He was buried at the Church of the Redeemer Cemetery in Bryn Mawr, Pennsylvania.

+His daughters Julie Vehr and Pauline Maguire said in an interview that Thayer struggled with his mental health (depression) and that their mother tried to get medical help for him.